tberkan/LambdaExcercises/src/README.md

-#LambdaExcercises
+# LambdaExcercises

-#Task1
+# Task1

 Lambdafy the code

 The code first fetches all the Tasks from a utility method getTasks.
-Once you have tasks, we filter all the reading tasks and extract the title field from the task.
+Once you have the tasks, we filter all the reading tasks and extract the title field from each.
 We add extracted title to a list and then finally return all the reading titles.
-#HINTS
+# Hints
 Use Predicate<T> to filter the tasks.
 Use Function<T,R> for extracting the title from the Task.
 Use method reference for extractor
 (Good to have) Write your own Functional Interface that clearly describes the intent of the developer.

-#Task2
+# Task2

 The code prints all the reading task titles,sorted by their title length.
 Java 7 developers write this kind of code every day.
 To write such a simple program, we had to write 15 lines of Java code.
-The bigger problem with the above mentioned code is not the number of lines a developer has to write but, that it misses the developer's intent, i.e. filtering reading tasks, sorting by title length, and transforming to String List.
+The bigger problem in this code is not the number of lines a developer has to write but, that it misses the developer's intent, i.e. filtering reading tasks, sorting by title length, and transforming to String List.
 - Find all reading task titles sorted by their creation date.
 - Find distinct tasks